What parents need to know

-  Left in the hands of actors less agile and able than Hoffman and Linney, it's easy to see how Jon and Wendy could have been reduced to harshly drawn characters; thankfully, they rise to the occasion.
+Left in the hands of actors less agile and able than Hoffman and Linney, Jon and Wendy easily could have been reduced to harshly drawn characters; thankfully, they rise to the occasion.
 Hoffman is aloof yet appealing, while Linney is anxious yet persevering.
 Bosco, too, communicates volumes without doing too much; asked what to do if he falls into a coma, he quickly moves from indignant to angry to deeply sad, his eyes the only real giveaway.

 The Savages' power comes from its determination to skirt the maudlin despite its plainly sad narrative.
 Intense moments -- as when brother and sister ask their father what he'd like them to do in the event of his death -- are played for both dramatic and comic effect.
 It's a testament to Jenkins and her actors that the transitions go smoothly.
 Which makes The Savages a worthwhile (if mature) watch.